dillonhafer/imdb/README.md

-# IMDB
+# IMDB Tags

-A simple and automatic way to set ID3 info tags for movies in iTunes, including artwork.
+A simple and automatic way to set ID3 tags from IMDB, including artwork.

 This program gets IMDB info from [The Open Movie Database](http://www.omdbapi.com/) for use with [AtomicParsley](http://atomicparsley.sourceforge.net/).